adarshx01/Rygtus/README.md

 Beyond diagnostics, Ayucare will expand its features to include Ayurveda-based lifestyle and diet recommendations, offering personalized meal plans, guided meditation, and daily habit tracking to help users maintain a balanced and holistic lifestyle.
 With these enhancements, Ayucare will transform into a comprehensive AI-powered Ayurvedic healthcare ecosystem, seamlessly integrating modern technology with traditional wisdom to empower users in managing their health effectively.

 ### Submission Checklist
-- [ ] Completed all sections of this README
+- [YES ] Completed all sections of this README
-- [ ] Added project demo video
+- [ YES] Added project demo video
-- [ ] Provided live project link
+- [YES ] Provided live project link(locale app)
-- [ ] Ensured all team members are listed
+- [ YES] Ensured all team members are listed
-- [ ] Included setup instructions
+- [ YES] Included setup instructions
-- [ ] Submitted final code to repository
+- [ YES] Submitted final code to repository

 ---